karedence/epharmacy_project/README.md

 Big Data Analysis	Hadoop analyzes extensive pharmacy and patient data to uncover patterns and forecast trends.
 Analytics and Reporting	Dashboards using machine learning models provide visual insights into pharmacy performance.

-4. How the project executed
-4.1 Set Up the Project Environment
-4.1.1 Installed Tools and Frameworks:
+4. Installed Tools and Frameworks:

 Python:
 Alread installed on the computer